PLEASE READ THE FOLLOWING TERMS AND CONDITIONS CAREFULLY.

 "Representatives" means, as applicable in relation to a Party, its directors, officers, employees, agents, consultants, advisers, subcontractors or other representatives and the directors, officers, employees, agents, consultants, advisers, subcontractors or other representatives of each of the Parties;

-“Shared Personal Data” means the EU Personal Data, California Personal Data and/or Personal Data each Party provides to, or receives from the other; and
+"Shared Personal Data" means the EU Personal Data, California Personal Data, and/or the Personal Data each Party provides to or receives from the other; and

 "Standard Contractual Clauses" means the standard contractual clauses for the transfer of Personal Data to controllers established in Appendix 1 and any amendments or replacements to such decision; and